 200 cases of each wine produced

-2021 marks the Groth family’s 40th year of growing grapes and making Cabernet Sauvignon in the Oakville AVA.
+2021 marks the Groth family’s 40th year of growing grapes and making Oakville Cabernet Sauvignon.
 It seems fitting that this is also the year we introduce our Oakville Neighbors Series, a trio of limited-production, single-vineyard Cabernet Sauvignons sourced from neighbor grower-partners who have helped make the Oakville appellation what it is today.

 2018 GAME TRAIL CABERNET SAUVIGNON

 The Cabernet Sauvignon for this wine is from the Vyborny family’s vineyard in the southeast corner of the Oakville AVA along the Silverado Trail, directly across from the Rector Reservoir Dam below the Vaca mountains.
 In fact, rocks from this property were used to build the dam, which tells you something about the vineyard’s soil composition.
 This is a prized area of Oakville, with prestigious neighbors and crumbly, red iron soils sloughed off the Vaca range.

 2018 JOE’S SPADE CABERNET SAUVIGNON